turtl/www/views/pages/security.md

-that it's not possible for someone to tie your personas to your account just by looking at the database. *However* someone who has access to server running the Turtl backend (the thing that the add-on communicates with) would be able to inference connections between your account and your persona.
+that it's not possible for someone to tie your personas to your account just by looking at the database. *However* someone who has access to server running the Turtl backend (the thing that the add-on communicates with) would be able to infer connections between your account and your persona.
 Do not bet your life on a third party not being able to tie your different personas together.

 Also, for now, an account can only have one persona.
 This may or may not change in the future.